jmcantrell/arch-bootstrap/README.md

 ## Configuration

 The details of the system being installed are controlled entirely by environment variables.
-The following variables should be defined and exported before sourcing the preparation script.
+The following variables should be defined and exported before sourcing the initialization script.

 ### Installation Disk